jasonrdunne/Exoot-Public/index.markdown

 ### Inns
 - When players sleep at an inn, the wilderness rerolls new terrain and structures.
 - During multiplayer, all players must be at an inn to sleep.
 Players can summon other players to an inn (assuming they've visited the city already), although this effectively counts as dying without xp drop.
 Sleeping at an inn regenerates "supplies" (full restores that can be used outside of combat) and it regenerates the world.
-This is a further reason why it's so painful to abandon a rare structure - it won't be there after healing.
+This is a further reason why it's so painful to abandon a rare structure - it won't be there after resting.

 ### Pvp-Aware Endgame
 PVP is a completely optional aspect of exoot.
 A PVP arena system will be implemented, where players can wager loot and duke it out.
 The best build in PVE is not necessarily the best build in PVP.
 A lot of interesting and crazy builds, which need highly specific gear (not necessarily endgame gear; it'd include elusive items from midgame/early game.
 View \<itemization\>), will mean that even after one has cleared PVE content, there is a new realm of complexity for them to interact with.
 Some player's real goal during PVE may be to get the gear they have in mind for PVP.

 ### Socialization
-Players will be able to join larger hubs that enables them to socialize with other players, show off their gear, etc. This makes the character an extension of the self; more than just a vehicle for slaying monsters (as described by the framework).
+Certain larger cities have their own loading zones and act like lobbies, where players share the same space.
+This enables them to socialize with other players, show off their gear, etc. Therefore the character an extension of the self; more than just a vehicle for slaying monsters (as described by the framework).

 ### Survival
-This game does not have hunger or thirst; survival mechanics refer to debuffs that occur from being in a particular location.
-Such mechanics will only be incorporated in a few small area, eg blizzard in a mountain pass to get to a new region.
-They're used as a soft barrier.
-If there is a survival mechanic present, it must be represented visually.
-Cold?
+This game does not have hunger or thirst: survival mechanics refer to debuffs that occur from being in a particular location.
+Such mechanics will only be incorporated in a few small areas, eg a blizzard in a mountain pass to reach a new region.
+They're used as soft barriers.
+If there's a survival mechanic present, it must be represented visually.
+Cold damage per second?
 The landscape is shrouded by a foggy blizzard.
-Hot?
+Fire damage per second?
 Heat waves radiate on the horizon.
 The player must be convinced that the conditions are real.

+### Endgame
+How to make endgame stay interesting: have a few optional areas that are REALLY hard (like you have to min-max to clear).
+The types of items dropped there are rare and marginally better at best, and possibly a few charms/socketables/whatever that are desirable for completionists.
+Therefore most players won’t feel super obligated to farm these areas, since the loot isn't that much better, but it keeps the endgame fresh.

+### Ultra Endgame
+Imagine there's a large ocean in the mid-game.
+In a random spot in this ocean, there exists a trench of unknown depth, but it clearly descends to blackness.
+The player swims down and realizes they are taking pressure damage.
+Clearly they need some sort of special gear to go down here.

+In the late game, the player finds a diving helmet and returns to the trench.
+Fighting their way down, the creatures down here are surprisingly strong.

+The trench narrows and narrows, until the last flicker of light fades.
+Suddenly the player is in complete darkness, except for the faint glow of their character, which illuminates nearby particulates floating in the water.
+Noticing these particulates rising, the player realizes they are still sinking.

+After a while, there's a faint sensation.
+Like the whole ocean is rumbling.
+Then it's gone, and everything goes quiet.

+...

+In the blink of an eye, an unimaginably massive serpent flies across the player's screen, paired with a deep, horrifying noise.
+You know how this ends.

+This pitch black area beneath the trench will be intentionally unexplorable.
+By that, I mean that I will make it exceedingly difficult with no obvious path to success.
+The serpent will be on a league of its own in terms of difficulty, and paired with the extreme darkness, I imagine this area will stay unmapped for a long time.

+However, it's areas like this that add SO much depth & mystery to the game.
+Players in the early, middle, and endgame will yearn to uncover what mysteries lie down there.
+Questions will fill forums and chat rooms: can the serpent can even be slain?
+What is its origin?
+What happens if you get past the serpent?
+And of course, everyone will drool about what it might drop.
+Game-wide glory would go to the first player to beat such a foe and explore the depths.

+And for something like this, I would make the reward worth it.

+(ultra endgame takes the concept/allure of speedrunning and actually integrates it with the game)

 ## Main Mentalities